platyplus/hasura-cli-supplement/README.md

 Recurrent patterns are present in databases and areas currently covered by Hasura, for example authentication, sending of emails, soft delete, monetisation, storage rules, audit trail...
 Whereas not all the business logic of such modules cannot sometimes be embbeded inside an Hasura instance, Hasura can be of great help to ease their implementation, through pieces of metadata and SQL schema.

-# Requirements

-## Keep track of the SQL migrations and Hasura metadata

-## Incremental metadata

-## Core and Non-Core SQL/metadata

-## Dependencies between modules

-## Interface

-Initially the Hasura modules would be available through the Hasura CLI, but the inclusion of the following features to the console is to be considered.

 # Features

 ## Installation